sauleh/fc98/assignments.md

 ---

 You can download the assignments here (in PDF format).
 Also check out assignment's pages for any additional info.
+Use [this](../static_files/docs/AzureDevOps.pdf) guide to create Azure DevOps account and [this](../static_files/docs/AdminAccess.pdf) guide to give me and TAs admin access.

 <ul id="archive">
 {% for asg in site.assignments reversed %}